 NEL Research Projects

-We are actively looking to recruit top science and engineering graduates to join our team to work on any of the projects below.
+We are actively looking to recruit top science and engineering graduates to join our team to work in the areas outlined below - these can either be selected from the priority projects or negotiated based on interest and expertise.
 Projects can be tailored for undergraduate, Honours, Masters, or PhD level, and usually involve a joint position with a collaborator in Sci/Med faculties.
 Check out our publication list to see what we have been working on recently.

 In Vivo Sensors